cwren/squid/README.md

 Then we just multiply that by itself until we find the identity matrix again, and we finally get there after 2064 steps.

-Te animation has 75 frames played with a 40ms delay, so if you want to see the quid return home, you'll need to watch for a little over 100 minutes.
+The animation has 75 frames played with a 40ms delay, so if you want to see the squid return home, you'll need to watch for a little over 100 minutes.

 [Go code for the curious](https://github.com/cwren/squid)